wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/waves-smart-contracts-overview.md

 > :warning: `Proofs` array is not available in an asset script.

-Smart assets, smart accounts and dApps' verifier function (i.e. function that checks for compliance with the specified conditions) have access to current transaction fields.
+Smart assets, smart accounts and dApps' verifier function (i.e. function that checks dApp's outgoing transactions for compliance with the specified conditions) have access to current transaction fields.
 There is `tx` variable in the global scope of a script which contains all fields of current outgoing transaction, including proofs array.

 dApps' Callable function has an access only to Invoke transaction's Invokation structure.